 In our society today, debt is part of life.
-It can help us buy house, car, and start or expand our business, or even send our children to school.
+It can help us buy a house, car, and start or expand our business, or even send our children to school.
 However, you need to know how to properly manage your debt so that you can improve your life and get things accomplished.

-On the other hand, mismanaging your debt can lead to a big trouble and hinder your progress rather than move you forward.
+On the other hand, mismanaging your debt can lead to big trouble and hinder your progress rather than move you forward.
 So if you are planning to borrow some money from a family, friend, bank or any financial institution, you should know how to properly manage debts.

 Getting in debt can happen to anyone.
 Normally, business owners and private individuals owe money from someone or from an organisation to support their financial obligation.
 Regardless of your reason why you borrow a certain amount of money, debt management should be a part of your money management strategy.

 Having a well-planned debt management plan helps you prepare yourself for a debt-free future.
 Getting in debt especially when owing large amount of money is a real pain and stressful, so it is important to plan ahead, inform yourself actively using household budget, disciplined spending, only borrowing when it makes sense to borrow, and setting yourself up to successfully deal with bumps in the road you’ll be in a great position to avoid money worries and stress.

 The best way to get out of debt is not to be in debt (of course that’s as much as possible).
 One of the simplest yet most effective ways to be debt-free is by spending less than you planned to spend.
 If you want something, don’t purchase it unless you have the money.
 If you can be satisfied with less than you would ideally want, even temporarily, you can use the money you save to pay down your debt.